 - The securitization of corruption in Romania: does security trump justice?
 (2016)

 In this piece, I am investigating how corruption has become to be considered a threat to the national security of the Romanian state after 2014.
 I map the securitization process that facilitated the securitization of corruption in Romania, showing the mechanisms that allowed for a successful securitization and its long-lasting effects, including by creating a bonding between the security agencies and the judiciary.

 - Securitizing Migration in Media Outlets: British and Romanian Newspapers Covering the 2015 Migration Crisis.
-(2016)
+(2016, BA Thesis)

 In my 2016 B.A.
 Thesis, I have analyzed the discursive processes through which media outlets are framing migrants and migration as threats to the security of specific referent objects (national security – terrorism; national economy – welfare and job loss; national identity – the Muslim threat) in Romania and the United Kingdom.